tarsqi/ttk/docs/notes/python3.md

 [https://portingguide.readthedocs.io/en/latest/builtins.html](https://portingguide.readthedocs.io/en/latest/builtins.html)

-Ran all the fixers mentioned in the link above.
+Ran all the fixers mentioned in the link above, all changes are in commit [a8bc653b](https://github.com/tarsqi/ttk/commit/a8bc653bc4f6f5a08d060053095e5aabe11d12fa).

 Some comments: